abdulbadii/rename_batch_emulated_PCRE/README.md

 # PCRE2-controlled rename or copy operation in bulk/globaling process

-Requirements: Bash, find, sed, pcre2grep or grep, and mv or cp, to rename use mv, to copy use cp.
+Requirements: Bash, find, sed, pcre2grep, and mv or cp, to rename use mv, to copy use cp.
 Get pcre2grep from:
 https://github.com/luvit/pcre2/blob/master/src/pcre2grep.c
 compile and install to the OS, and rename it gre for brevity

-If using grep change the code line 20 and 25 that contains 'gre' to grep

 The script here is for renaming process.
-For copying one, duplicate the 'ren' function and change 'ren' to word you like, say 'copy' and replace 'mv' in line 22 and 27 with 'cp' then use it as 'copy' instead of 'ren' below
+For copying one, duplicate the 'ren' function and change 'ren' to word you like, say 'copy' and replace 'mv' in line 22 and 27 with 'cp', use it as 'copy' instead of 'ren' below

 # Usage
 ren [mv option] SOURCE DEST